silverstar194/Kinect_Motion_RF/README.md

 ### Pre and Post Processing

 In post processing the frames needed to be trimmed to scaled.
-I found a memory issue in PIL image proccessing library and was only able to use 3 threads even with 144gb of memory.
-Some images ended up comsuming 30gb+.
+I found a memory issue in PIL image processing library and was only able to use 3 threads even with 144gb of memory.
+Some images ended up consuming 30gb+.

 ### Scale
 The humans needed to be scaled in two ways: